agency-of-learning/PairApp/README.md

 ```bash
 User.invite!(email: <some_test_email>)
 ```
-This will send an invitation email with an invite link.

-4. Check your browser, and a new tab should open with the invite link.
+4. The `letter_opener` gem should open a new tab in your browser with an invite link.
+If it doesn't, you can manually access the letter opener by opening http://localhost:3000/letter_opener.

-5. Click the invite link to access the sign-up page and set a password.
+5. Click the invite link to get to the sign-up page where you can set a password.
 This will create a fully active account with the provided email and password.

-Note: If you only need to create users without the invitation process, you can use the regular method User.create(**attrs).
+Note: This flow is only necessary if you're building something around the user registration/invitation process.
+If you just want to create users, you can use User.create(**attrs) as usual.

 ## Contributing